My sitemap is blank, what’s wrong?

 Open the sitemap and the sitemap stylesheet in Firefox to see if any errors display.
 If an error displays, please read this article about common sitemap errors.

 Yoast SEO uses WordPress site URLs to generate the sitemap.
 In rare cases, these URLs may not match the preferred URL format of your site.
 To solve this, follow these steps:

 When you’re logged in, you will be in your ‘Dashboard’.

 On the left-hand side, you will see a menu.
 In that menu, click on ‘Settings’.

 The Settings menu will expand providing you with additional options.
 Click on ‘General’.

 - Check the ‘WordPress Address (URL)’ and the ‘Site Address (URL)’.

-The URLs should use the preferred http/https and www/non-www format that your site is setup to use.
+The URLs should use the preferred HTTP/HTTPS and www/non-www format that your site is set up to use.

 An empty sitemap shows the sitemap header but contains no links.
-The most common reason for an empty sitemap is no matched data and this typically happens with specialty sitemaps like the video and news sitemaps.
+The most common reason for an empty sitemap is no matched data and this typically happens with specialty sitemaps like video and news sitemaps.